PhD in Intercultural Studies

 Curriculum

-The curriculum of the PhD in Intercultural Studies is comprised of three first-year seminars, six tutorials, three methods classes, four comprehensive exams and a dissertation of around 75,000 words (64 units total).
-Each of these components is customizable to meet the specific research interests of the students under the guidance of their faculty mentor and guidance committee.
-With relatively little classroom-based instruction in this program, a much higher premium is placed on rigorous faculty-supervised academic reading and writing.
+The curriculum of the PhD in Intercultural Studies comprises four first-year seminars, five tutorials, two methods classes, four comprehensive exams, and a dissertation of approximately 75,000 words (58 total units).
+Each of these components is customizable to meet the specific research interests of the student under the guidance of their faculty mentor and guidance committee.
+With relatively little classroom-based instruction in this program, a high premium is placed on rigorous faculty-supervised academic reading and writing.

 Through a carefully designed process, students will develop their own research project.
-Core areas in which current students and mentors focus include the following: anthropology, Bible and mission, children at risk, history of world Christianity, international development, Islamic studies, leadership, migration studies, mission theology, missional church, church and society.
-However, research topics will vary depending on student preference and faculty expertise.
+Core areas in which current students and mentors focus include the following: children at risk, cultural anthropology, decolonizing mission, development studies, evangelism studies, global Pentecostalism, Islamic studies, public theology, technology in mission, theology of mission, theology of religions and comparative theology, urban mission, and world Christianity.
+Research topics vary depending on student preference and faculty expertise.

 Community

 Students admitted to the PhD in Intercultural Studies join a cohort of PhD and ThM students learning together in a diverse community of scholars.
-This collegiality is lived in important ways through the Center for Missiological Research (CMR), which is made up of PhD and ThM students in all years of the program (totaling more than 50), plus faculty, and visiting scholars through the Global Research Institute.
+This collegiality is lived in important ways through CMR, which is made up of PhD and ThM students in all years of the program (totaling more than 50), plus faculty and scholars visiting through the Global Research Institute.
 As befits missiology, PhD ICS students come from all continents, and students and faculty share intercultural and transnational research interests.
-The CMR administers the PhD program, connects students together across different year groups through an informal mentoring program, and arranges shared activities for all members of CMR.
+The Center for Missiological Research administers the PhD program, connects students across different year groups, and arranges shared activities for all members of CMR.
 The center’s activities include regular academic colloquia, informal fellowship, spiritual formation events, and special lectures, such as the annual Missiology Lectures.

 You May Also Be Interested In